About the property

-Three bedrooms and two baths accommodate 6 (2 queen beds and 1 full bed).
+Three bedrooms and two baths accommodate 6 (2 queen beds and 1 full bed, as well as a sleeper sofa in the living room, which adds flexibility in sleeping arrangements).
 The en suite master bath features a claw foot tub, the second bedroom has a gas kiva fireplace, and soft lighting is achieved in all three bedrooms with chandeliers.
 An open floor plan connects the living room and kitchen.
 All kitchen appliances are stainless.
-An adjoining sitting room (with its own kiva fireplace) allows views of the park through a side lit French door.
+An adjoining sitting room (with its own gas kiva fireplace) allows views of the park through a side lit French door.
 The dining room seats 6 comfortably.
-With original wood floors, beamed ceilings, and foot thick walls, this house evokes the romance of the Old West, and is a fantastic base for your Albuquerque adventures.
+There is off street parking for two vehicles parked in tandem (for example, a large pickup and regular sized sedan will both fit).

 The St. Claire Winery and Bistro - great food, often live music, and local New Mexico wines.
 About a five minute drive (with traffic).

 Seasons - within walking distance - upscale, great food, good service.

 Golden Crown Panederia - Bakery which gets rave reviews in my guest book.

 Flying Star - About a 10 minute drive north on Rio Grande.
 In the summer, the shaded patio is particularly lovely.

 There is a Starbucks (with a fireplace) about 4 minutes away by car, or about a 15 minute walk.
 For local coffee houses, try Velvet Coffeehouse in the Patio Market just off the plaza.
 Or walk 10 minutes east on Mountain Rd and visit Boiler Monkey.

 - Calendar last updated:

 About Carol Prather

 I am a recently retired U.S. Naval officer currently teaching at the Naval War College in Newport, Rhode Island.
 While I will always love the maritime environment, I head for New Mexico whenever I get the chance.
 I am also fortunate enough to have excellent support staff for the house.